wlh18/html-css-1/README.md

 #### Heading Tags

 Heading tags are used to create headers for content on a webpage.
-Heading tags tend to come with built-in font size and weight variations corresponding to their level.
+Heading tags can come with built-in font size and weight variations corresponding to their level, depending on the browser.
 These can be removed with a reset CSS file, or customized using your own stylesheets.

 There are 6 different heading tags that are available to us.
 The lower the number for the tag, the more important of a heading it is.